Fjolle/Using-statistical-models-to-assess-the-impact-of-weather-conditions-on-bicycling-behavior/README.md

 # **Data**

 TfL makes available the historical bikesharing usage data (e.g. start and end time of the bike trip, bike id, and station name) in the form of csv files in the following [website](https://cycling.data.tfl.gov.uk).
 In addition, I use the [bike point API](https://api.tfl.gov.uk/swagger/ui/index.html?url=/swagger/docs/v1#!/BikePoint/BikePoint_GetAll) to add real time information on bike docks across London, including latitute, longitutde, capacity, and available bikes).

+In order to analyze the imapct of unfavourable weather conditions such as rain, I obtain historical weather data from the [Dark Sky API](https://darksky.net/dev/account).